Hallatscheklab/NetworkInfer/README.md

 Takashi Okada, Giulio Isacchini, QinQin Yu, and Oskar Hallatschek

-# Description of Repository
+Description of Repository
+---
 In this study, we developed a method for inferring the importation rates, i.e., the proportion of infections that a community imports from other communities, based on how rapidly the allele frequencies in the focal community converge to those in the donor communities.

-### usage_HMM_WF.ipynb
+HMM-EM
+___
-The HMM-EM method is demonstrated using simulated data.
+The HMM-EM method is demonstrated using simulated data in usage_HMM_WF.ipynb.

+* Dependencies
+    * Numpy, Scipy, CVXOPT

 * INPUT
     * Spatio-temporal data of allele (or lineage) counts.
     * Spatio-temporal data of the total number of sampled sequences.